-Our ProBLEN HGH Products Are Safe
+Our ProBLEN HGH Supplements Are Safe

 We do use organotherapy which includes anterior pituitarum and liver extract of either U.S.D.A. bovine or porcine source.
-Our products, which are made in a U.S. FDA approved lab and are FDA registered, must adhere to the strict guidelines of the FDA.
+Our supplements, which are made in a U.S. FDA approved lab and are FDA registered, must adhere to the strict guidelines of the FDA.

 When we do use bovine source it is only North American pharmaceutical grade bovine, which is harvested, tested, freeze dried, and quarantined.
 Once in the products, the products themselves are re-tested and re-quarantined to ensure there are no contaminants.

 With reference to concerns about Bovine Spongiform Encephalopathy (BSE), we wish to advise you as follows:

 We do not purchase, process, or offer for sale any bovine products originating from any country in which Bovine Spongiform Encephalopathy (BSE) is currently known to exist.
 These countries are identified and listed as "Restricted" for the importation of ruminants, meat and meat products from ruminants, and certain other ruminant products by the USDA, Animal and Plant Health Inspection Service as it was published in the Federal Register: January 6, 1998 (Volume 63, Number 3), Rules and Regulations, pages 406-408.